hayaa123/LTUC-website-documentation/documents/block_types.md

 1- in the title field put the title of your section (eg: our numbers).

-2- filling info(Infograph) section :
+2- filling info(Infographic) section :

 - in Icon Code field you should put the icon code you want by: